 We have coach trips departing daily from both Queenstown and Te Anau to suit your needs.
 Our coaches are luxurious offering large windows and a glass roof so you don’t miss a thing.
 Our experienced drivers offer live commentary so you can learn everything there is to know about Milford Road and the beautiful stops we make along the way.

 If a coach tour isn’t for you, then you also have the option to drive yourself.
 The road is well-maintained and accessible for all types of vehicles so you don’t need to worry.
 Just be sure to check for road closures in the winter months and read up on some winter driving tips in New Zealand.
 Also, give yourself lots of time to stop along the way at some of the most beautiful places along the Milford Road.
-And of course, don’t forget to book a boat cruise for when you arrive in Milford!
+And of course, don’t forget to book a Milford Sound cruise for when you arrive in Milford!

 4 Interesting facts about Milford Road